HEY THERE SPORTS FANS, AL HERE WITH THE LATEST;

 Here is an example of what I was commissioned for.
 Of course keep in mind that this is just an outline that I was commissioned for not the detail.
 But hey, it worked and the funny thing is it will be around for a long, long time.

-Also being able to get a few prints made up for the images already hanging doesn't hurt either.
+being able to get a few prints made up for the images already hanging

 SO NOW WHAT?